gicentre/litvis/examples/airPollution.md

 import VegaLite exposing (..)
 ```

-> LitVis note: This is an example of some literate visualization we might use to think about a 'Socratic dialogue' schema to encourage design justicication.
+> LitVis note: This is an example of some literate visualization we might use to think about a 'Socratic dialogue' schema to encourage design justification.
 > The narrative form of Socratic dialogue is an imaginary conversation between two people, one, often playing the 'simple man' (Socrates) querying the 'wise man'.

 # London Air Pollution

-In July 2017, [Cyclists In The City](https://twitter.com/citycyclists/status/891926308833382400?ref_src=twsrc%5Etfw) observed a 'rare low pollition day' in London while a small number of roads were closed for a mass participation cycling event.
+In July 2017, [Cyclists In The City](https://twitter.com/citycyclists/status/891926308833382400?ref_src=twsrc%5Etfw) observed a 'rare low pollution day' in London while a small number of roads were closed for a mass participation cycling event.

 They showed a line chart representing concentration levels of Oxides of Nitrogen (NOx) in the air at Putney High Street during the Sunday when the road was closed along with the levels for the preceding 6 days as well as the day after the event.
-They claimed this provided evidence of the benifical effect of the road closure.
+They claimed this provided evidence of the beneficial effect of the road closure.
 The concentration of pollutants certainly seemed lower on the Sunday, but with a sample of only eight days covering only one Sunday, it wasn't clear how representative this contrast was.

 {( question |} What are you trying to achieve with this visualization?{| question )}